Cargo.toml

 }

 Source::name ends up as the top-level FuncSpace::name; passing None leaves the top-level name unset.
 The return type is Result<FuncSpace, MetricsError>.
-The Err variant tells parse-failure apart from empty-input apart from disabled- language; see Error handling for the variant set and matching patterns.
+In practice the Err variant means the requested language's Cargo feature is disabled in this build; a parse failure does not produce Err (tree-sitter recovers with ERROR nodes).
+See Error handling for the variant set and matching patterns.
 MetricsError is #[non_exhaustive], so always include a _ arm when matching.

-Tip: use big_code_analysis::prelude::*; brings the recommended entry points (analyze, Source, MetricsOptions, MetricsError, LANG, FuncSpace, CodeMetrics, SpaceKind, Metric, metrics_from_tree) into scope in one line.
+Tip: use big_code_analysis::prelude::*; brings the recommended entry points (analyze, Ast, Source, MetricsOptions, MetricsError, LANG, FuncSpace, CodeMetrics, SpaceKind, Metric) into scope in one line.
 Anything outside the prelude can still be reached by name — for example use big_code_analysis::guess_language;.

 3. What you got back